catchupTJC/catchuptjc.github.io/_posts/2020-07-11-(SG)Reassessing Value.md

 People who are covetous are those who cannot be satisfied; they want more and more; they want things that aren’t theirs.
 There is no gratefulness, contentment and satisfaction in what they have and they’re constantly reaching out for things they do not yet have and perhaps even deserve.
 Jesus tells us to take heed and beware of covetousness.
 Jesus here says that one’s life is not in the abundance of things one possesses.
 While one may attribute value to material possessions, Jesus tells us here clearly that this is not what life is about; one’s life does not consist in the abundance of things he possesses.
 Do we live our lives according to these teachings of the Lord?
 Before this verse, v13-14 talks about a person in the crowd who came to Jesus;

 *13 'Then one from the crowd said to Him, “Teacher, tell my brother to divide the inheritance with me.”
-14 But He said to him, “Man, who made Me a judge or an arbitrator over you?” *
+14 But He said to him, “Man, who made Me a judge or an arbitrator over you?”*

 Very interestingly, this man came to Jesus not to be taught the truth, but rather asked Him to get his brother to give him what he wants.
 What was of value to this person?
-It was not who Jesus really is, not the truth that Jesus preached, not the salvation that Jesus brings, but rather, “Since You seem to be so respected, why not You tell my brother?
+It was not who Jesus really was, not the truth that Jesus preached, not the salvation that Jesus brought, but rather, “Since You seem to be so respected, why not You tell my brother?
 You’re a teacher, please tell my brother [to give me the inheritance].”
 Here we can see that as far as this person was concerned, there was no value in the relationships he had.
 There was no value in what his father had inculcated, there was only value in wealth.
 Hence, Jesus said, “One’s life does not consist of things in the abundance of things he possesses.”
 As Christians, we should never ever end up in the state where our minds are all about material possessions; where fighting for inheritance is more important than salvation and relationships.
 Do we see value in the wealth we accumulate, do we see them as our only source of assurance?

 In this passage, Jesus spoke a parable in v16-21;